What Is An Emotional Affair? How They Happen & How To Save Your Marriage

-A breach of trust like this always provides an opportunity to evaluate how you feel about your partnership, and it can be an opportunity to recognize an unhealthy pattern and decide to walk away.
-But if you want to work it out and use it to improve your relationship, there are steps you—the person who emotionally cheated—can take:
+If you or your spouse has cheated through an emotional affair, it does not have to mean the end of your relationship.
+A breach of trust like this always provides an opportunity to evaluate how you feel about your marriage, and it can be an opportunity to recognize an unhealthy pattern and decide to walk away.
+But if you want to work it out and use it to improve your relationship, there are steps you—the person who emotionally cheated—can take.

-1. Recognize the fantasy.
+Recognize the fantasy.

 Affairs are full of New Relationship Energy.
 They exist in the infatuation phase, where brain chemistry goes crazy and makes you believe you've found your soul mate.
 This type of feeling is intoxicating, and it's important for the cheating partner to realize that they've been making decisions based on the drug of that neurological reaction.

 Many people get involved with someone new because they are looking for positive reflection and attention.
 When you are missing that in your primary relationship and don't know how to validate yourself, it can be especially easy to find it somewhere else.
 It's important to develop the ability to feel good about yourself without needing external validation.

-3. Cut off ties with the other person.
+Cut off ties with the other person.

-This is the time to focus on your relationship and not risk the slippery slope anymore.
-In order to earn trust with your partner, there should be no contact with the third person that isn't required (for work and such).
+This is the time to focus on your marriage and not risk the slippery slope anymore.
+In order to earn trust with your spouse, there should be no contact with the third person that isn't required (for work and such).
 Splitting your attention and continuing to siphon some of your energy to the other person just keeps the dynamic going.

-4. Confront the deceit.
+Confront the deceit.

-The worst part about affairs is the breach of trust, the willingness one partner shows to disregard the feelings and experience of the other.
-The person who had the affair needs to wrestle with the fact that they were willing to lie to their partner and hide what was happening.
+The worst part about affairs is the breach of trust, the willingness one spouse shows to disregard the feelings and experience of the other.
+The person who had the affair needs to wrestle with the fact that they were willing to lie to their spouse and hide what was happening.

-5. Recommit to making your relationship work.
+Recommit to making your relationship work.

 Consider going to couples therapy or taking a workshop together.
 Work through relationship self-help books to strengthen your foundation.
 Talk honestly about your wants, needs, and complaints.
 An affair can put your relationship on the brink; this is the time to lay it all out there and address all the problems.

-6. Know that trust will take time.
+Know that trust will take time.

 What will move you through this is a combination of time and demonstrated change.
 The cheating partner needs to be trustworthy if they are going to earn trust.
-You both need to see that there is a new level of honesty, an ability to bring up and address unmet needs, and a recommitment to the partnership.
+You both need to see that there is a new level of honesty, an ability to bring up and address unmet needs, and a recommitment to the marriage.
 Whatever laid the groundwork for the affair has to change, and that means both people have work to do to make sure the relationship is fulfilling to the other.

 Affairs, both of the emotional and sexual varieties, are painful.
 But they can also be the impetus to tackle long-standing problems and transform your relationship for the better.
 If what you see is a fatal flaw of dishonesty or lack of commitment, use the affair as a chance to find a better relationship.
 But if you believe that yours is worth saving, take this as an opportunity to make important growth as a person and as a partner.